 Corrie from ‘I Like Chocolate’ offering new location to co-op, unclear on extent of full offer; potentially as retail space, or sorting site

 ACTION-Lydia will inquire further about what is being offered

+Update (08/31/20) via email: Lydia erroneously attributed an offer made by Sarah Bennett of Burnt Bridge which is covered in item No. 5 of the minutes.

 5. Burnt Bridge